plus3it/spel/docs/FAQ.md

 It is generally expected that if users need to grow an _existing_ instance's root volume group that they reprovision and follow the above linked-to documents.
 If reprovisioning is not practical, the next best option is to add a secondary drive to the VM and expand the root volume group onto the secondary drive.

+### Q. Will you be updating spel for EL8 on AWS soon?

+A. No answer yet.

 ##### Footnotes:
 ------